 Make sure you check out the requirements several months before deciding to enroll so that you have enough time to decide if your child is ready.
 There are no hard and fast rules about when a child is ready for kindergarten, but there are some common expectations (see below).
 Having all of the information available from your local school district will help inform your decision.

-Your child is probably ready to start kindergarten if he or she:
+Your child is probably ready to start kindergarten if they:

-Follows simple directions.
-It's important that your child can listen to a teacher and complete instructions.
+- Follow simple directions.
+It’s important that your child can listen to a teacher and complete instructions.
 Be aware that children at this age should not be expected to follow complex instructions.
 “One or possibly two steps is about what young children can generally manage,” says Snow.
-“Simple instructions means few items or steps and very specific and concrete.”
+“Simple instructions means few items or steps and are very specific and concrete.”

-Uses the restroom.
-Your child should be able to know when they have to go to the bathroom and be able to manage it by themselves.
+- Use the restroom.
+Your child should be completely potty trained and able to know when they have to go to the bathroom and be able to manage by themselves.

-Recognizes some letters and numbers.
-Believe it or not, it's OK if your child isn't reading when they start school.
+- Recognize some letters and numbers.
+It’s OK if your child isn’t reading when they start school.
 But they should recognize some of the letters of the alphabet, along with some numbers.
 Snow says there is no hard and fast rule as far as how many letters or numbers a child should be expected to recognize, so don’t focus on a specific goal here.
-“Once children start to learn a few letters, the rest follow pretty soon,” Snow says.
+“Once children start to learn a few letters, the rest follow pretty soon,” he adds.

-Handles emotions.
-It's normal for a 5 year old to break down in tears when he's upset.
-But it's important that she knows her feelings and has coping strategies.
+- Handle emotions.
+It’s normal for a 5-year-old to break down in tears when they’re upset.
+But it’s important that they know their feelings and have coping strategies.
 Snow stresses not to expect too much of a young child here.
 “Young children generally cannot reliably name their emotions,” he says.
-A better measurement is if “the child's emotional states — especially those that signal distress, fear and anger — are appropriate given the situation the child is experiencing, and that they change in response to intervention.”
+A better measurement is if “the child’s emotional states — especially those that signal distress, fear and anger — are appropriate given the situation the child is experiencing, and that they change in response to intervention.”

-Shows an interest in learning.
-He doesn't have to be a little Einstein, but it helps if your child enjoys listening to stories, music and books and seems stimulated by the information.
+- Show an interest in learning.
+They don’t have to be a little Einstein, but it helps if your child enjoys listening to stories, music and books and seems stimulated by the information.